ori-frenkel/CommuniDog/README.md

 * Make sure to sync the 'build.gradle' files (in the app folder and in the main folder).
 * You can choose to run the app on your phone or on an emulator that has an android os.
 * For best results, we recommend running the app on your own android phone, or if not possible use pixel 3 emulator.
-* To control your location in emulator - open the emulator, click on the 3 dots by it and then enter location to set emulator in.
+* To control your location on an emulator - open the emulator, click on the 3 dots by it and then enter location to set emulator in.
-* If you have any problem during the installation, see [Q&A page](https://github.com/IdoSagiv/CommuniDog/wiki/Q&A)
+* If you have any problems during the installation, see [Q&A page](https://github.com/IdoSagiv/CommuniDog/wiki/Q&A)

 ## instructions for running the app:
 * Sign up, make sure to provide a valid Israeli ID number that is approved by the community center for foster dogs.